Olivier-Boudeville/Ceylan-Hull/README.md

 Ceylan-Hull
 ===========

-Part of the Ceylan project gathering all kinds of shell scripts.
+This repository corresponds to the part of the [Ceylan project](https://github.com/Olivier-Boudeville/Ceylan) gathering all kinds of shell scripts.